 After the exam, a sleep physician will review your medical history, symptoms, and the results of your polysomnogram to determine whether a diagnosis of REM sleep behavior disorder is appropriate.

-Causes of REM Sleep Disorder
+REM Sleep Behavior Disorder Causes

 Scientists do not know what causes REM sleep disorder.
 Animal studies suggest that it has to do with certain neural pathways in the brain.
 In an individual without RBD, certain neural pathways inhibit muscle activity during REM sleep, and disruption in these neural pathways lead to REM sleep without atonia.